ShadeForge/NeonFall/README.md

 # Glow-Shader
 <img src="images/glow_shader.png" width=50%\>

+A glow-shader let objects which are illuminating light glow with an aura around them.
+Which is called **bleeding**.
 Basic glow-shaders renders glowing objects into a seperate texture which will be then blurred with a gaussian blur effect as example.
 After the glow-texture was blurred you map the texture onto the current scene with an additive or multiplicative approach.
 As you can see on the images there is no need in NeonFall to seperate glowing objects and non-glowing objects because every object is glowing.